hornc/maddock/output/output.md

 The group feels bewildered as they approach the entrance to the inn.

 The aggravated fearful and arguably sneering **law enforcement teacher**, G________, leads the party and enters the inn first, striding gallantly through the reinforced door.
 The **law enforcement teacher** stops briefly to admire their odure-stained bathing cosutme made of unparalleled linen in a mirror placed in the entranceway.
-A surly drunk looks dissaproving
+A surly drunk looks disapproving

 The interior of The R____'s C________ suggests warmth.
 Over by the balustrade lies some boxes.